Updated May 13, 2023

 Fleeing to the South to Escape the War

 The translation of this chapter from the Japanese has not yet been checked.
 Up to half of content is missing.
 All the photos from the book, and more, are here.
 The Japanese text can be found here.

 From Pyongyang to Seoul

 Pak Chung-hwa’s foot fractured by thugs 50

 I arrived in Pyongyang three days after escaping from the bombing at Heungnam.
 The day after I met my family, who were staying in a church, I tried to find Kim Chong-hwa’s house – but I couldn’t.
-On August 18th, 1950, the South Korean government had moved to Pusan.
+On August 18th, 1950, the South Korean government had moved to Busan.
 They had been pushed back by the North Korean army.
 The spirit of victory was strong on the streets of Pyongyang.
 However, the mood changed very quickly when U.N. troops captured Pyongyang in September following the Incheon landing.